 Unless your company style guide says otherwise, there is no need to use a comma after “Yours sincerely”.
 It’s perfectly acceptable to do so but it’s considered old-fashioned.

-Beware: A common mistake is to capitalise the second word in the sign off.
+Beware: A common mistake is to capitalize the second word in the sign-off.

 You should NOT do this.
 The following are wrong:

 You use these terms in emails all the time, but do you know what they stand for?
 They originate from an era when carbon paper was used to make copies of letters – long before we all got photocopiers in our offices.